cn0047/stash/ed/sh/kubernetes/README.md

 #### Pod

-Pod - (like container in docker) description of a set of container(s) that need to run together.
+Pod - (like container in docker) the smallest deployable unit in k8s, description of a set of container(s) that need to run together.
-Pod is the smallest deployable unit in Kubernetes.
 It can contain one or more containers.
 Most of the time, we just need one container per pod.
 Pod is also designed as mortal.